Home

 3. Connect a DB9 male-to-male "Null Modem" adapter to the GPS serial data cable.

-4. Connect a PC-ASTAR cable or Meade #505 cable to the adapter.
+4. Connect a Meade #505 cable to the adapter.

 NOTE: Most handheld GPS receivers such as the eTrex do not output $GPRMC data until they obtain a valid fix.
-In this case the Autostar will display "00:00:00 UTC" until a valid fix is obtained.
+In this case the handset will display "00:00:00 UTC" until a valid fix is obtained.

 Using a Bluetooth or USB connected GPS Receiver